ucdavisdatalab/workshop_introduction_to_version_control/docs/03_installing-git.md

 ## Installation Troubleshooting

-If you are not able to successfully install Git on your own, please attend DataLab's Virtual Office Hours, which are held every Wednesday from 1:30 to 3:00 pm, to get help with your installation.
+If you are not able to successfully install Git on your own, please attend DataLab's Virtual Office Hours to get help with your installation.
 Click [here] for more information and to receive a Zoom link.

 [here]: https://datalab.ucdavis.edu/office-hours/